Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Place:

-Our trek on this day is relatively short, easy, and exciting.
+Langtang Village to Kyanjin Gompa is relatively short, easy, and exciting trek.
 The trail involves a few steep ascension sections and goes through dense subtropical verdants.
 En route, we will pass by a cheese factory famous for its yak cheese.
 The trail takes us through several small plateaus, green pastures, and alpine meadows.
 Similarly, we will pass by chortens, mani walls, and prayer flags along the way.
 After trekking for a while, we will come across sacred mounds of rocks.
 There are inscriptions carved on it, and prayer wheels surround them.
-It is the entrance of Kyanjin Gompa.
+It is the entrance of Kyanjin Gompa (3,830 m).
 The village offers gorgeous views of the snow-capped Himalayas.
 We will rest our tired feet at a lodge here.

 Accommodations: